A natural sweetener with zero calories and zero aftertaste that doesn’t cause cancer in lab rats? Is that a dream too good to be true?

 - negligible effect on blood glucose (i.e. safe for diabetics)

-- used in South America to actually treat diabetes, but few studies to support this claim
+- used in South America to actually treat diabetes, but few studies to support this claim3

-- may improve skin rashes like eczema and eliminate dandruff (source)
+- may improve skin rashes like eczema and eliminate dandruff7

-There are a couple issues with stevia that may make you pause before making it your primary favorite sweeteners.
+There are a couple of issues with stevia that may make you pause before making it your primary favorite sweetener.

 On the baking side, because stevia has no bulk, it is difficult to replace sugar in your favorite recipes.
 There are some “baking blends” that add things like erythritol or other fillers to stevia so that you can sub 1:1 with sugar.